Our customers have been hired by:

 Is your legal or school secretary cover letter not wordy enough (or way too lengthy)?
-Bring it down to the appropriate length: What's the Perfect Cover Letter Length in 2019?
+Bring it down to the appropriate length: What's the Perfect Cover Letter Length?

 5. Persuade Them You’re the Top Secretary to Consider for This Office